 Phillipe Lemarchand, Technical University of Dublin, Ireland and MaREI

 Maria Chiara Leva, Technical University of Dublin, Ireland and MaREI

 The built environment is responsible for 40% of final energy consumption in the EU.
 The embodied energy in buildings counts for up to 60% of the building’s life cycle energy, with collateral embodied CO2.
 Within the EU more than 50% of all extracted materials are attributed to buildings.
-With a growing policy objective to renovate Europes building stock there is a need for a deep and circular renovation process to ensure lowest possible negative energy and CO2 impacts.
+With a growing policy objective to renovate Europe’s building stock, there is a need for a deep and circular renovation process to ensure the lowest possible negative energy and CO2 impacts.

-The overall aim of DRIVE 0 is the decarbonization of the EU building stock via an acceleration of deep renovation within a consumer centred circular renovation process in order to make deep renovation more attractive for consumers and investors, environmentally friendly and cost effective.
+The overall aim of DRIVE 0 is the decarbonization of the EU building stock via an acceleration of deep renovation within a consumer centered circular renovation process in order to make deep renovation more attractive for consumers and investors, environmentally friendly, and cost-effective.
 This will be achieved by the following approach.

 - Developing proven deep renovation products and concepts, for example from several recent EU projects, further to circular renovation products and concepts (with a TRL 8 to 9) based on local available materials and components including those from existing building stock, with emphasis on easy to install plug & play prefab solutions for building envelope elements and building services, to be produced in fully automated BIM controlled production processes.

-- Developing attractive consumer centred business models based on circular renovation concepts supported by digitalization and gamification.
+- Developing attractive consumer centered business models based on circular renovation concepts supported by digitalization and gamification.

 - Providing occupants with attractive and understandable information on building performances in use.

 - Providing relevant stakeholders evidence of the performance of the developed DRIVE 0 solutions by local study and demonstration cases initiated by ‘local drivers’.